BMCARDONA/deep_work_tracker/README.md

 ...
 ```

-For the `MONTH_YEAR` directory, make sure to replace `MONTH_YEAR` with the month and year for which you want to track your deep work hours.
-Add as many of these directories as you'd like.
+Duplicate the `MONTH_YEAR` directory for the month for which you want to monitor your deep work hours.
+Replace MONTH_YEAR with the appropriate month and year.
+Repeat this process for every month you wish to track, creating separate directories for each.

 Notes about the `table.csv` file:
 - Replace the category columns (in this case, the "Reading", "Writing", "Coding", and "Mathematics" columns) with columns of your own.
 (You should have at least one of these columns in the table, but you can add as many as you'd like.)